modkavartini/lazydev/README.md

 ### note
 * lazydev detects any active configs under the rootConfig of the opened `@include` file, irrespective of whether the file is `@include`d in the detected skin or not.
+* lazydev can only detect the files opened in notepad/notepad++/visual studio code by default. if you use any other editor you can [add it](https://github.com/modkavartini/lazydev/blob/main/editor.ini#L93) by editing the skin file.

 ### credits
 #### plugins: